 EMBARGOED FOR RELEASE: 3 P.M.
 (CT) TUESDAY, JUNE 11, 2013

-Editor’s Note: This study was supported by a Cancer Center Support grant from the National Cancer Institute and by the American Lebanese Syrian Associated Charities.
+Editor’s Note: The study was funded by grants from Karolinska Institutet (Distinguished Professor Award to Dr. Cnattingius).
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, etc.

 # # #